Hey, I’m Aysha! I am a

 People and Things.
 Research and Writing.

-I am currently a User Experience Researcher at LinkedIn.
+I am currently a Senior User Experience Researcher at Google.
 I am deeply passionate about people and things and work hard to better understand the relationships between the two.
 I enjoy discovering the ways in which people interact with, learn from, benefit from, and at times, are hindered by material objects and experiences.
 I am a storyteller by nature and a social scientist by training.
 My work aims to improve the experiences of people in everyday life through technology, arts, and culture.

 Scholarship